-- 5. In some circumstances, agencies may respond to a requester that it can neither confirm nor deny the existence of requested records if acknowledging the existence of records would harm an interested protected by a FOIA exemption.
+5. In some circumstances, agencies may respond to a requester that it can neither confirm nor deny the existence of requested records if acknowledging the existence of records would harm an interest protected by a FOIA exemption.
 This is commonly referred to as a Glomar response.
-With respect to these responses, please answer the below questions: - a.
-In addition to tracking the asserted exemption, does your agency specifically track whether a request involved a Glomar response?
+If your agency tracks Glomar responses, please provide:

-- b.
-If yes, please provide: - i. the number of times your agency issued a full or partial Glomar response (separate full and partial if possible);
+The number of times your agency issued a full or partial Glomar response (separate full and partial if possible)